-We are a statutory board established in July 2020 by the Government of South Australia with a vision to create a cooler, greener, wilder and climate-resilient Adelaide that celebrates our unique culture.
-We were established as part of the 2019 South Australian natural resources management reform and the introduction of the Landscape South Australia Act 2019.
+We were established as part of the 2019 South Australian natural resources management reform, and the introduction of the Landscape South Australia Act 2019.

 We will conserve and restore Adelaide’s unique coastline to benefit our way of life, our economy and provide vital habitat for native plants and animals.